 The Treasurer shall comply with all applicable sections of the Internal Revenue Code of 1986; Arbitrage Rebate Regulations and bond covenants concerning investment of bond proceeds.

-23. Clark County Investment Pool
+23. Operations of the Pool

 The Pool shall operate under the following guidelines:

-Purchase of Pool Shares (also known as Deposits):
+Purchase of Pool Shares (also known as deposits):

-Participants may invest monies in the Pool by purchasing shares by giving notice of such amounts to be invested to the Treasurer.
-There is no minimum or maximum amount of shares that must be purchased or dollar amount deposited.
+Participants’ monies not needed for immediate expenditure are invested in the Pool.
+There is no minimum or maximum balance required to be a Participant.
 The purchase price per share shall be one dollar ($1.00).

 Management of the Pool’s Net Asset Value: